Hamalz/domestic-ASD-dataset-details/README.md

 # domestic-ASD-dataset-details

-This page reports additional information on how the dataset was built in Alessandro Ilic Mezza, Giulio Zanetti, Maximo Cobos, and Fabio Antonacci, "Zero-Shot Anomalous Sound Detection in Domestic Environments Using Large-Scale Pretrained Audio Pattern Recognition Models".
+This page reports additional information on how the dataset was built in the article:
+> Alessandro Ilic Mezza, Giulio Zanetti, Maximo Cobos, and Fabio Antonacci, "Zero-Shot Anomalous Sound Detection in Domestic Environments Using Large-Scale Pretrained Audio Pattern Recognition Models".

 The dataset contains sound events gathered from two different existing datasets.
 Acoustic anomalies are taken from the [TUT Rare Sound Events Development](https://zenodo.org/record/401395#.Y4UdDX3MKMo) dataset, and belong to three classes: “Baby cry”, “Glass break,” and “Gunshot.”
 As non-anomalous events, we select three classes from the Domestic Environment Sound Event Detection Dataset ([DESED](https://zenodo.org/record/6026841#.Y4UxjX3MKMo)), namely “Dog,” “Alarm bell ringing,” and “Electric shaver/Toothbrush.”
-In particular:

 ## TUT Rare Sound Events Development

 The TUT Rare Sound Events Development dataset contains recordings gathered from [Freesound](https://freesound.org/) in the form of wav files, the name of which corresponds with their unique Freesound ID.
 We split the files using the processing function `freesound_files_into_event_wise_files` [provided](https://github.com/TUT-ARG/TUT_Rare_sound_events_mixture_synthesizer) by the authors, obtaining several wav files corresponding to single sound events.

 In **Table 1.a**, we report a list of all the files that were discarded from the TUT Rare Sound Events Development dataset for the creation of the dataset described in the aricle;